xut2019/xut2019.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Associate Professor with the School of Information Science and Engineering, University of Jinan.
-I received the M.S. degree in computer science from China University of Petroleum in 2007, and the Ph.D. degree in computer science from IRIP Lab, Beihang University in 2016.
+Xu Tao, Ph.D, Associate Professor with the [**School of Information Science and Engineering**](https://ise.ujn.edu.cn/), [University of Jinan](https://www.ujn.edu.cn/).
+I received the M.S. degree in computer science from China University of Petroleum, and the Ph.D. degree in computer science from [**IRIP Lab**](https://irip.buaa.edu.cn/), Beihang University.

 My research interest includes remote sensing image analysis, pattern recognition and human-computer interaction.
-I have published more than 50 papers at the top international conferences and Journals.
+I have published more than 50 papers at the international conferences and Journals.
 Most recently, I am interested in the following topics:
-- Detection, Segmentation and Change Detection in Remote Sensing.
+- **Detection, Segmentation and Change Detection in Remote Sensing**.
-- Multi-Modal based  Human-Robot Interaction.
+- **Multi-Modal based  Human-Robot Interaction**.
-- WebGIS System Development.
+- **WebGIS System Development**.

 # 🔥 News
-- *2023.11.25*: &nbsp;🎉🎉 One paper has been published by [**IEEE Geoscience and Remote Sensing Letters**](https://ieeexplore.ieee.org/document/10373956).
+- *2023.11.25*: &nbsp;🎉🎉 One paper has been published by [**IEEE Geoscience and Remote Sensing Letters**](https://ieeexplore.ieee.org/document/10373956),Congratulations to Lu Qiu!
+- *2023.8.23*: &nbsp;🎉🎉 One paper has been accepted by ICBDT2023, Congratulations to JunYuan!
+- *2023.6.16*: &nbsp;🎉🎉 One paper has been accepted by ICIG2023, Congratulations to KunFeng!
 - *2022.10.22*: &nbsp;🎉🎉 Three papers have been accepted by LSMS 2021&ICSEE2022.

 # 📝 Publications